RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ASH provides a convenient function, Gentle_warm_up_MD, that can be called to do such a gentle warmup MD in a few steps.
 In addition, the function reports the largest atom forces present in the initial geometry and will report atoms with the largest root-mean-square fluctuations after each MD simulation it performs (requires mdtraj to be installed).
+See :doc:`module_dynamics`  for more details on the mdtraj interface.

 To use it, you simple call the function with the OpenMMTheory object and Fragment object as input.